Sidroco-Holdings-Ltd/NANCY_Explainable_AI_Toolbox/README.md

 This component leverages a Large Language Model (LLM) to analyze SHAP values produced by an explainable AI component.
 It aids in understanding why the classifier has made specific predictions by providing explanations in a beginner-friendly manner.

-### Overview

-The `LLM-Powered-Analysis` module utilizes a pre-trained LLM to interpret the importance of various features in predicting network outages.
-By inputting SHAP values, the model generates comprehensive explanations that help users grasp the underlying reasons for classifications without delving into complex metrics.

 ### Installation

 1. **Navigate to the LLM-Powered-Analysis Directory:**